 For example, let’s take pronoun rules.
 If you’re following strict grammar rules, then it would be wrong to use the word “their” when talking about a single person; instead, you should use his/her or “his or her”.
 However, doing this can result in some pretty silly-looking sentences, like this one:

 If a person loses his/her book, he/she will have to pay a fine.

 Obviously, this sentence would be much more readable if we just broke grammar rules and used “their” and “they”.
 It’s most likely the way you would say the sentence out loud, so why not write it that way?
 Living under the thumb of your old English teacher is no way to live at all.
 Not only that, but writing conversationally will make people more likely to actually read what you publish.

 Note: I’d like to take this moment to express gratitude for being forced to live under the thumb of my old English teacher back in high school.
-While I advocate use of a conversational writing style for most occasions, I’m still incredibly thankful that I was forced to go through sentence structure bootcamp and comma usage hell when I was a skinny 11th grader.
+While I advocate using a conversational writing style for most occasions, I’m still thankful that I was forced to go through sentence structure boot camp and comma usage hell when I was a skinny 11th grader.
 The amount of college students (especially seniors) who can’t craft a sentence correctly is staggering and pathetic.

 11. Study somewhere other than your dorm.

 You know the old mantra: dorm rooms are for the three S’s – sleeping, studying, and Sega Dreamcast.
 Well, I’m going to step up and contest that mantra.
 I honestly don’t think dorm rooms are very good for studying, and here’s why.